yhuang85/mandy/docs/_sources/physics/the-quantum-theory-of-fields/07-electrodynamics.rst.txt

 .. [#lorenz] It's really unfortunate for L. Lorenz to work in the same field as H. Lorentz and be completely overshadowed.
 Apparently Weinberg thought this gauge condition was named after the more famous Nobel laureate.

 .. [#solve_poisson_equation] My favorite solution to Poisson's equation is given by Feynman in his `lecture on electric field <https://www.feynmanlectures.caltech.edu/II_06.html>`__.

+.. [#letter_e] If using the same letter :math:`e` for the spinor and the mathematical constant was not confusing enough, it should be now by using it also for the electric charge.